 I am not a camper.
 I’ve been a few times – back when I was young, and my mom made me do it.
 I’m not a huge fan the great outdoors unless I’m close enough to my house for a shower and my own bed.
+A friend would love to test out their rv and new rv marine batteries for long trips.
+Maybe we could go with them camping some time?

 My kids, however, love to camp with my mom and dad.
 They don’t mind mosquitos and campfires.
 They love cooking over the campfire and swimming in the lake.